Smudge202/smudge202.github.io/_posts/2016-07-06-mytested-aspnetcore-mvc.md

 ## Pricing

 I want to get this out of the way early, but it's worth noting that '[My Tested ASP.NET Core MVC](https://mytestedasp.net/Core/Mvc)', whilst free for a [many uses](https://mytestedasp.net/Core/Mvc#free-usage-modal), does have a [price tag](https://mytestedasp.net/Core/Mvc#pricing).
-The not-insignificant cost will surely drive expectations ever higher for paying customers, which having conversed with Ivayo considerably since first drafting this article, I'm sure will be met in terms of support.
+The not-insignificant cost will surely drive expectations ever higher for paying customers, which having conversed with Ivaylo considerably since first drafting this article, I'm sure will be met in terms of support.
 I do hope though that those with paid packages which include the ability to request priority features and bug fixes do not hamper progress of the library or detract value from it.
-After all, if a paying customer demands a _bad_ feature which by rights is included in their package, will Ivayo be able to say _no_, as would normally be the case in well maintained open source projects?
+After all, if a paying customer demands a _bad_ feature which by rights is included in their package, will Ivaylo be able to say _no_, as would normally be the case in well maintained open source projects?

 On the flip side, I'm glad to see there does not appear to be a feature difference between paid and non-paid; instead the cost is seemingly for sake of licensing and some additional support.
 However, all of the alternatives I've personally used and describe below are completely free, so the cost of _'My Tested ASP.NET Core MVC'_ will definitely be held **against** it.

 ## Overview

 Having scanned the very [fancy website](https://mytestedasp.net/) (so fancy in fact, that my poor display driver crashed on a works machine), I get the impression that the _'My Tested *'_ series has been around for a while.
-I was surprised that I haven't heard of the libraries before, especially after some research (and tactful nudges from Ivayo since) revealed that the library has been both featured in a [.Net Blog](https://blogs.msdn.microsoft.com/dotnet/2016/06/28/the-week-in-net-6282016/), and more recently added to the [MVC Repository](https://github.com/aspnet/Mvc/issues/4905).
+I was surprised that I haven't heard of the libraries before, especially after some research (and tactful nudges from Ivaylo since) revealed that the library has been both featured in a [.Net Blog](https://blogs.msdn.microsoft.com/dotnet/2016/06/28/the-week-in-net-6282016/), and more recently added to the [MVC Repository](https://github.com/aspnet/Mvc/issues/4905).
 Hopefully this goes towards showing some maturity (and excellent marketing) for the product and not the relative obscurity of my own experience.

 Still, I was surprised - and disappointed - to see that the aforementioned pricing model was only used for the new _ASP.NET Core MVC (Preview)_ iteration, not the previous test frameworks.